cs-uob/COMS20012/docs/labs/2026 Labs/Week 2 Lab.md

 **NOTE:** working from home?
 If you need help post a question in the Teams group for the unit and we'll try and help you from there, but if at all possible do try and attend the lab where there will be *more* support.

+## Setting up Wireshark IF you are using Virtual Box

+If you are using university laptops, Kali should already be deployed in Virtual Box.

 ## Exercise 1: Wireshark Setup/Capture